canonical/open-documentation-academy/ubuntu-desktop/explanation/audio-on-ubuntu.md

 ### Jack Audio Connection Kit (JACK)

 JACK (Jack Audio Connection Kit) was introduced to solve problems PulseAudio couldn't solve.
-It wasn't a replacement for PulseAudio but an alternative for pro users.
-It was a real-time, low-latency sound server for pro use cases like music production, recording studios, and live performances.
+It was a real-time, low-latency sound server for use in music production, recording studios, and live performances.

 JACK and PulseAudio didn’t work well together; you either ran one or the other.
 Running both simultaneously required manual bridging using tools like `jack2` + `pulseaudio-module-jack`.
 JACK was also very difficult to set up, making it difficult to use for casual users.